Recipes & Prep Lists - PRIVATE

 - 1 teaspoons extra-virgin olive oil

 For serving: Bring salted water to a boil, add pasta and stir.
 Cook for 2 minutes or until the pasta floats to the top of the water.
-Serve with your favorite sauce and enjoy!
+Serve with your favourite sauce and enjoy!

 Yield: 12 cookies